stowball/hucssley/README.md

 </html>
 ```

 Be careful when using groups, because they will affect all `.group__` children.
-A child `.group` does not reset the actions of a parent `.group`, so you could end up with unexpected behavior.
+A child `.group` does not reset the actions of a parent `.group`, so you could end up with unexpected behaviour.
+It's recommended to use groups on near ancestors to leaf nodes.

 *Note: `.browser-mobile` is an example of a custom parent selector, and is not included in Hucssley by default.*